Waltheof, Earl of Northumbria: Second revolt and execution

 In 1075 Waltheof was said to have joined the Revolt of the Earls against William.
 His motives for taking part in the revolt are unclear, as is the depth of his involvement.
-Some sources say that he told his wife - the Countess Judith - about the plot and that she then informed Archbishop Lanfranc who then told his uncle William, who was at the time in Normandy.
+Some sources say that he told his wife - the Countess Judith - about the plot and that she then informed Archbishop Lanfranc who then told her uncle William, who was at the time in Normandy.
 Other sources say that it was Waltheof who told the bishop of the plot.
 On William's return from Normandy, Waltheof was arrested, brought twice before the king's court and sentenced to death.

 He spent almost a year in confinement before being beheaded on 31 May 1076 at St. Giles's Hill, near Winchester.
 He was said to have spent the months of his captivity in prayer and fasting.
 Many people believed in his innocence and were surprised when the execution was carried out.
 His body was initially thrown into a ditch, but was later retrieved and buried in the chapter house of Crowland Abbey in Lincolnshire.
 Despite confessing to his part in the rebellion, one contributing factor in his execution for treason was that his wife, and William's niece, Judith, did not like him or trust his loyalty to William.

 An otherwise unknown Norse poet, Þorkell Skallason, composed a memorial poem—Valþjófsflokkr—for Waltheof, his lord.
 Two stanzas of this poem are preserved in Heimskringla, Hulda-Hrokkinskinna and, partially, Fagrskinna.
 The first of the two stanzas says that Waltheof made a hundred retainers of William burn in hot fire - "a scorching evening for the men" - and wolves ate the corpses of the Normans.
 The second says that William betrayed Waltheof and had him killed.